EvoNexusX/2026LiBACAPSURVSY/readme.md

 - Some papers naturally belong to **multiple categories**.
 - The current grouping is built from the literature already present in your `ref.bib` and discussed in `TITS_template.tex`.
 - The same paper may appear in multiple places because this README is intended as a **taxonomy-oriented index**, not a de-duplicated bibliography.
+- For papers without a working link, a note is provided.
+Most missing links are due to inaccessible DOIs, preprints, or conference proceedings not indexed online.

 ---